-The Illinois community experiences two momentous milestones over the next two years: the 150th year anniversary of the founding of the University of Illinois in 2017, followed by the 2018 bicentennial of Illinois’s statehood.
-These anniversaries call for celebration of the great heritage of our state and the unique contribution to its public life and scientific and cultural innovation made by the land grant university.
+The Illinois community has experienced two momentous milestones in the last two years: the 150th year anniversary of the founding of the University of Illinois in 2017, followed by the 2018 bicentennial of Illinois’s statehood.
+These anniversaries celebrate the great heritage of our state and the unique contribution to its public life and scientific and cultural innovation made by the land grant university.
 These landmarks also represent opportunities to reflect on the complex and sometimes conflict-ridden processes that brought the state and the university to the present day.
 As citizens of Illinois ponder what the 21st century will bring to the 21st state, it is crucial to place current challenges and aspirations in their long-term historical context.

 The primary contact for the “Placing Illinois in History” program is Bob Morrissey, Associate Professor of History and chair of the Center for Historical Interpretation.
 Reach him at email@example.com.